wfordh/higgins_site_hydeout/_posts/2020-09-15-Goodreads and Other Tidbits.md

 Searching for the golden equation
 Looking high and low through the stacks
 For a book of the right persuasion
-And give him the knowledge he lacks
+To provide the knowledge he lacks

 The door busts open amidst a shroud of fog
 An enemy appears, threatening to steal credit